mirabud/CV-UNET-multi-class-segmentation/README.md

 ### Training and results
 I used classic UNET architecture and trained it 50 epochs with batch size 16.
 As metrics, I chose Accuracy, loss, and meanIoU.

-In testing, the results are below:
+In training, the results are below:
 Accuracy is =  99.59%
 Mean IoU is =  83%
 Loss is =  02%

-However, per-class IoU results are:
+However, per-class IoU results in testing are:
 IoU for class 0: 99.88%

 IoU for class 1: 97.92%